gleneivey/grunt-environmental/README.md

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test our code using [Grunt](http://gruntjs.com/).